 Pope John Paul II was one of the most memorable Pope’s in the modern age.
 He lived through the centuries most turbulent times and offered a clear moral stance and direction to the Catholic Church.
-Whilst his message was not always welcomed, many felt him to be a man of profound faith and goodness.
+He also played an important role in the transition from Communism to greater democracy in Eastern Europe.

 “Strengthen the bonds that unite us and eliminate all that has divided us in the past.”